-“The faith must express itself in charity and in solidarity, which is the civil form of charity.”
+“The faith must express itself in charity and in solidarity, which is civil of charity.”
 Claudio Hummes

-The coronavirus pandemic gives us the opportunity to live in a more supportive way towards one another.
-It gives us the golden opportunity to live in solidarity with one another even while at a physical distance from each other.
+The coronavirus pandemic gives us the opportunity to live in more supportive way towards one another.
+It gives us golden opportunity to live in solidarity with one another even while at physical distance from each other.

-In the face of this crisis let us be more neighbourly than we have ever been before.
-In winter during the rare times it snows, neighbours who hardly talk to one another in normal times, end up having a conversation on the doorstep and offering to get items of shopping for their stranded neighbour.
+In face this crisis let us more neighbourly have ever been before.
+In winter during the rare times it snows, neighbours who hardly talk to one another in normal times, end up having conversation on doorstep and to items of shopping their stranded neighbour.

-May we keep in communication with one another through this coronavirus crisis.
-Let us speak to one another on the phone, and ready ourselves to be of service.
+May we keep in communication with on coronavirus crisis.
+Let us speak to one another on phone, and ready ourselves of service.

-Crises can often bring the best out of us.
-I often think that times of crisis are necessary to teach us to be in solidarity with one another, and to love and care for one another.
+Crises can often bring the best out.
+I often think that times of crisis are necessary to teach us solidarity with one another, and to love and care for one another.

-Jesus is the great example of solidarity, love and service.
+Jesus is great example of solidarity, love and services.
 We learn by his example.
-“Love one another as I have loved you.
-No one has greater love than this, to lay down one’s life for one’s friends.”
+“Love one another as have loved you.
+No one has greater love to lay down one’s life for one’s friends.”
 (John 15:12-13).

-Jesus took on our suffering, bore it, and moved through it to resurrection and new life.
+Jesus took on suffering, bore it, and moved through resurrection and new life.

-We too can follow this path, actively joining God’s loving solidarity with all the suffering of the world.
+We too can follow is path, actively joining God’s loving solidarity, with it suffering for world.
 Jesus does not ask us necessarily to worship him.
-He asks more than anything for us to follow him, by trusting and embracing this scary journey together.
+He asks more that follow him, by trusting and embracing this scary journey together.